Unemployment Insurance Tax (FUTA/SUTA), Workers' Compensation Payroll Tax: Ohio

-- Employers in Ohio are required to file quarterly unemployment tax returns, which consist of two sections - the Wage Detail, and the Quarterly Summary.
+- Employers in Ohio are required to file quarterly unemployment tax returns online.
 Penalties are imposed for noncompliance.
 See Quarterly Reporting Requirements.

 - An employer's account will not be relieved of charges for overpayments under certain circumstances.
 See Benefit Overpayments.

 - Employers are required to file Form BLS 3020, Multiple Worksite Report.
 See Multiple Worksite Reporting.